Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence

 \subsection{Saddle points}

 In the following, we will use the language of dynamical system theory plus weak noise, in order to describe the phenomenology of the attracting states and the transition dynamics between them.
-This dynamical system discussion applies to the slow effective dynamics of the zonally averaged zonal velocity $U(y,t)=\int_0^{2\pi} u(x,y,t)~dx$.
+This dynamical system discussion applies to the slow effective dynamics of the zonally averaged zonal velocity $U(y,t)=\frac{1}{2\pi}\int_0^{2\pi} u(x,y,t)~dx$.
 Indeed, in the regime of small values of $\alpha$, as argued in \cite{Bouchet_Nardini_Tangarife_2013_Kinetic_JStatPhys}, we expect the slow relaxation dynamics of zonal jets to be described by a deterministic effective equation that can be obtained through a second cumulant closure.
+This kinetic theory has been extended to take into account marginally stable modes (\cite{Woillez}) as it occurs at the tip of westward jets (see previous sections).

-Moreover, the transitions from one attractor to another are expected to be triggered by a noise, due to the fluctuations of the Reynolds stress divergence, which properties can be computed using large deviation theory as explained in \cite{bouchet2018fluctuations}.
-This is equivalent to the effective dynamics
+Besides such deterministic effective equations, the transitions from one attractor to another are expected to be triggered by a noise, due to the fluctuations of the Reynolds stress divergence, which properties can be computed using large deviation theory as explained in \cite{bouchet2018fluctuations}.
+Based on these theoretical works, we expect the effective dynamics to follow.